-Boston Legal is a terrible offender, the series constantly throw away characters without any resolution at all, one of the worst examples is when the new guy had been thrown away from his own office by an old lady, both of the characters where regulars and had been central to several plots, one episodes ends with the new guy making a resolve to get his office back from the woman, we never heard of them again (and this was midway through a season).
+Boston Legal is a terrible offender: characters are constantly thrown away without any resolution at all.
+One of the worst examples is when the new guy had been thrown away from his own office by an old lady, both of the characters were regulars and had been central to several plots, one episode ends with the new guy making a resolution to get his office back from the woman, we never heard of them again (and this was midway through a season).

 This as well as many of the team partners that joined Walker, seem to simply disappear with no explanation.